wbamberg/idl-reference/docs/nsIHTMLEditor.md

 child of aParentNode.
 If aIsCreatedHidden is true, the class
 "hidden" is added to the created element.
 If aAnonClass is not
 the empty string, it becomes the value of the attribute "_moz_anonclass"
-@return a DOM Element
-@param aTag             [IN] a string representing the desired type of
-                             the element to create
-@param aParentNode      [IN] the parent node of the created anonymous
-                             element
-@param aAnonClass       [IN] contents of the _moz_anonclass attribute
-@param aIsCreatedHidden [IN] a boolean specifying if the class "hidden"
-                             is to be added to the created anonymous
-                             element

 #### Parameters ####